sdeck51/jekyll-now/_posts/2020-9-1-ImageClassification.md

 | AlexNet | 83.8 +- 0.5 | 86.5 +- 0.5 |
 | GoogleNet | wait | wait |
 {: .tablelines}

+For Caltech256 there are 257 classes total with 30,607 images in total.
+As this set has more images per class the splits are increased from 15, and 30 to 45 and 60 in addition.
+Each split is ran 5 times with random training samples and the final accuracy is recorded.

 | # Train | Acc % 15/class | Acc % 30/class | Acc % 45/class | Acc % 60/class |
 | - | - | - |